jiahengxiong/jiahengxiong1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 2nd year PhD Student in Telecommunications at Politecnico di Milano, under the supervision of [Prof. Massimo Tornatore](https://tornatore.faculty.polimi.it) (blessed be).
+I am a 2nd year PhD Student in Telecommunications at Politecnico di Milano, under the supervision of [Prof. Massimo Tornatore](https://tornatore.faculty.polimi.it).

 My work is mostly focused the integration of Machine Learning with communications network optimization, management, and control.
 How to design intelligent learning agents that can autonomously manage and control a network?
 How do they compare with classical optimization techniques?
 I wrote a couple of papers exploring these broad questions.